iguanacore/acs-modding-guide-iguana/Readme.md

 **Backup your data before doing anything.**

+**Don't upload anything if you lack permission from the original author.**

 # Introduction to modding

 ACS can be extensively modded.
 For simpler functions, the Realms Palace with its Content Editor is a good introduction to modding.
 Custom items, reincarnators, as well as blueprints are very doable without touching a single file.
 But if you want to do anything more complex than that, the RP/CE isn’t capable of it.
 If you want to start with the Realms Palace, there are existing resources.